VCityTeam/py3dtilers/py3dtilers/GeojsonTiler/README.md

 geojson-tiler --path <path> --is_roof
 ```
 ### Properties
 The Tiler uses '_height_' property to create 3D tiles from features.
+The '_width_' property will be used __only when parsing LineString or MultiLineString__ geometries.
+This width will define the size of the buffer applied to the lines.
-It also uses the '_prec_' property to check if the altitude is usable and skip features without altitude (when the altitude is missing, the _prec_ is equal to 9999, so we skip features with prec >= 9999).
+The Tiler also uses the '_prec_' property to check if the altitude is usable and skip features without altitude (when the altitude is missing, the _prec_ is equal to 9999, so we skip features with prec >= 9999).

 By default, those properties are equal to:
 - 'prec' --> 'PREC_ALTI'
 - 'height' --> 'HAUTEUR'
+- 'width' --> 'LARGEUR'

-It means the tiler will target the property 'HAUTEUR' to find the height and 'PREC_ALTI' to find the altitude precision.
+It means the tiler will target the property 'HAUTEUR' to find the height, 'LARGEUR' to find the width and 'PREC_ALTI' to find the altitude precision.

-If the file don't have those properties, you can change one or several property names to target in command line with `--height` or `--prec`:
+If the file doesn't contain those properties, you can change one or several property names to target in command line with `--height`, `--width` or `--prec`:
 ```
-geojson-tiler --path <path> --height HEIGHT_NAME --prec PREC_NAME
+geojson-tiler --path <path> --height HEIGHT_NAME --width WIDTH_NAME --prec PREC_NAME
 ```

-You can set the height to a default value (used for all features).
-The height must be an _int_ or a _float_:
+You can set the height or the width to a default value (used for all features).
+The value must be an _int_ or a _float_:
 ```
-geojson-tiler --path <path> --height 10.5
+geojson-tiler --path <path> --height 10.5 --width 6.4
 ```

 If you want to skip the precision, you can set _prec_ to '_NONE_':